plabayo/rama/docs/book/src/binary/rama.md

 Usage: rama <COMMAND>

 Commands:
+  http   rama http client
+  proxy  rama proxy server
-  echo   rama echo service (echos the http request and tls client config) http   rama http client proxy  rama proxy runner ip     rama ip service (returns the ip address of the client) help   Print this message or the help of the given subcommand(s)
+  echo   rama echo service (echos the http request and tls client config) ip     rama ip service (returns the ip address of the client) fp     rama fp service (used for FP collection in purpose of UA emulation) help   Print this message or the help of the given subcommand(s)

 Options: